Time Zone: +1 from last Sunday in March to Saturday before last Sunday in October

 • Travelers to the Azores and Madeira are advised to obtain comprehensive travel insurance that provides for medical evacuation in the event of serious illness or injury.
 For more serious or complicated problems, medical evacuation (to Lisbon or other European country) may be required.

-Facilities often used by expatriates include:
+Facilities used by expatriates who require more advanced care include:

-• British Hospital
+• The British Hospital Lisbon

 Destination Health Info for Travelers